KarolZSE/Fall/README.md

 | Sky Blue | 0 | 1 | 2 |

 # Authors note:
 I'am not happy with how this project came out, I hope it's at very least playable and maybe a little bit enjoyable.
 I had a complete burnout this week and this theme was also not the eyes for me.
-Also I tried to follow the theme with the pumpkin for the hallowen that happens in the fall I hope it counts.
+PS.
+I tried to follow the theme with the pumpkin for the hallowen that happens in the fall I hope it counts.
+PPS.
+Do to many rewrites of some function there maybe some legacy code that does nothing, sorry for that bloatwere.

 # Attribution:
 Pumpkin - https://pixabay.com/vectors/calabash-squash-cucurbit-gourd-151425/
 Pumpking Eyes - https://tjloudon.itch.io/cartoon-eyes-pack
 NPCs - https://ddant1100.itch.io/ttrpg-legend-too-many-characters
+Popup - CraftPix.net 2D Game Assets https://opengameart.org/content/4-direction-npc-characters